AryahCodes/SignApp/README.md

 An interactive American Sign Language (ASL) learning application using real-time hand tracking and deep learning for letter recognition.

+NOTE:
+Live backend temporarily disabled due to TFLite deployment constraints on free hosting.
+So while Frontend is deployed on Vercel, it won't connect to the backend and won't work properly.
+Good news: Model runs locally and is fully implemented; conversion & serving code included.

 ## 🎯 Features

 - **Real-time Hand Tracking** with MediaPipe